minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-searching-in-the-dark.md

 We sometimes play this fun game, where I toss very small pieces of treats on the floor and let Miki search them.
 I only toss one to three pieces at once and I always toss them in different directions, so that Miki really needs to use his nose in order to find the treats.

 Last time we played this game, I had about 20 soft and small treats, which I had cut in eight parts each.
-That makes about 160 very small pieces of treats and the game lasted about 25 minutes :)
+That makes about 160 very small pieces of treats and the game lasted about 25 minutes.

 You can do the same thing if you have a windowless room even if it's bright outside, just shut the door and turn the lights off.